acanimal/acanimal.github.io/_drafts/2016-07-31-building-universal-application.md

 ### Pros and cons of RIA applications

 RIA have meant a significant step in the context of web based applications.
-I remember when GMail appears and how its UX was better that other competitors where each change or click in a buttons implies to reload the whole page again.
+I remember when GMail appears and how its UX was better than other competitors.
+In GMail the app was loaded once and any change or data loading was handled asynchronously, without the need to reload the page.

-**TODO - Talks about characteristics of this apps.
-We spent time loading and time to load initial data.**
+This is probably the most important fact about RIA apps, the similarity with native applications.

+But real life always teach us something and the truth is RIA apps has a problem.
+Lets examine how a RIA works:

+- First you need to access to an URL and load the app.
+- Second, once the app is loaded, the content is requested asynchronously and added to the page.

+As you can see, with this flow **the user needs to wait double of time to get some initial content** of the app.

 ## JavaScript on the server side